 You can find a complete list of cameras that support Camera Raw, and there is also a list of supported lenses.
 If you have Camera Raw 2.3 or later, the program will also support the Digital Negative (DNG) format, which is publicly available thanks to Adobe.

-A color checker is a useful tool for reducing color casts, and many tutorials can show you how to use this for double-checking color balance as you work with your camera.
+A color checker is a useful tool for reducing colors casts, and many tutorials can show you how to use this for double-checking colors balance as you work with your camera.

-When it comes to color checkers and achieving true to life color balance, there are many options, and this tool can improve the color balance with any shot and make altering your camera settings a quick process.
+When it comes to colors checkers and achieving true to life colors balance, there are many options, and this tool can improve the colors balance with any shot and make altering your camera settings a quick process.